 Education, Health and Care Plans (EHCPs).
-For a small number of children with SEND a request to the Local Authority for and EHCM may be necessary.
-This replaces the former Statement of Special Educational Needs.
+For a small number of children with SEND a request to the Local Authority for an EHCP may be necessary.

 The SENDCo and the class teacher/class guardian will note in the pupil's records what further advice is being sought and what support is being provided in the meantime.
 When the additional advice is received a new individual development plan (IDP) will be drawn up to reflect the recommendations.
 The IDP continues to be implemented and, when appropriate, the external agencies should be involved with the review process.